 Revenue Recognition.
 We earn revenue primarily from satellite utilization services and, to a lesser extent, from providing managed services to our customers.
 The Company's contracts for satellite utilization services often contain multiple service orders for the provision of capacity on or over different beams, satellites, frequencies, geographies or time periods.
 Under each separate service order, the Company's satellite services, comprised of transponder services, managed services, channel services, and occasional use managed services, are delivered in a series of time periods that are distinct from each other and have the same pattern of transfer to the customer.
 In each period, the Company's obligation is to make those services available to the customer.
-Throughout each period of services being provided, the customer simultaneously receives and consumes the benefits, resulting in revenue recognized on a straight-line basis and the revenue recognized exceeds the amount billed to the customer.
+Throughout each period of services being provided, the customer simultaneously receives and consumes the benefits, resulting in revenue recognition over time.
+Our contract assets include unbilled amounts typically resulting from sales under our long-term contracts when the total contract value is recognized on a straight-line basis and the revenue recognized exceeds the amount billed to the customer.
 Contract liabilities consist of advance payments and collections in excess of revenue recognized and deferred revenue.